-It’s the conversation everyone dreads: The one in which you find out whether you and your partner are on the same page romantically.
-That’s right, figuring out how (and when) to have the “define the relationship” (DTR) talk seems to be a necessary evil for anyone in a dating situation they want to take to the next level.
-Concerns surrounding rejection and placing oneself into a position of vulnerability abound.
+It’s the conversation everyone dreads but must partake in at some point or another: The one in which you find out whether you and your partner are on the same page romantically.
+That’s right, figuring out when to have the “what are we?” talk seems to be a necessary evil for anyone in a dating situation they want to take to the next level.
+Common fears and concerns include everything from rejection to too displaying too much vulnerability.
 So what does one do about this stressful yet often necessary situation?

 First and foremost, make sure the time is right, says relationship expert, Rachel DeAlto.
 “You need to wait until there’s been some time and effort introduced,” she explains.
 The guru adds that reflecting on what you’re really asking for and wanting from the other person is key here.
 “There are different levels of relationships,” she says.
 “Maybe you’re sleeping together and you are simply wanting to exclusively be intimate with that person and vice-versa — but don’t necessarily want to get married tomorrow.
 Maybe you’re simply looking for something significant and want to see if you’re on the same page.”

-No matter your timeline or where your needs lie in this conversation, how you approach it is vital for its successful execution.
-Ahead, the two relationship pros explain how to navigate the conversation everyone prefers to avoid.
+No matter your timeline or where your needs lie in this DTR (define the relationship) conversation, how you approach it is vital for its successful execution.
+Ahead, the two relationship pros explain how to navigate the talk everyone often prefers to avoid.
 Get ready to start talking.

 Keep It Drama-Free From The Get-Go

 According to DeAlto, how you initiate the conversation will set the tone for how it goes.
 Make sure you approach it naturally and, more importantly, sans dramatic innuendo.
 “Any relationship-defining conversation should happen without the pressure of, ‘We need to talk,’” she says.
 “When you text your partner ‘I need to talk to you’ and wait two days to do it or approach it in a cryptic way it automatically adds too much pressure too fast.”